University of Missouri

 Columbia, MO 65211

-Occeña-Po developed and teaches a graduate online course titled Ethnic Foods: Food Safety and Food Protection/Defense Challenges.
-She was co-instructor of the online graduate course on the Food Safety Modernization Act (FSMA) and Hazard Analysis and Critical Control Points (HACCP) for Michigan State University's online professional master's degree in food safety from 2015-2018, developing and teaching the FSMA component.
+She developed and teaches a graduate online course titled Ethnic Foods: Food Safety and Food Protection/Defense Challenges.
+She was co-instructor of the graduate course on the Food Safety Modernization Act (FSMA) and Hazard Analysis and Critical Control Points (HACCP) for Michigan State University's online professional master's degree in food safety.
+She developed and taught the FSMA component of this course from 2015-2018.
 She updated the HACCP and FSMA Modules and taught the full course in 2019.
-She has also developed training curricula and food safety programs, as well as educational resources targeting diverse audiences, including "A Food Safety Inspector's Guide to Ethnic Foods in Michigan: Mexican and Asian Foods" designed for food inspectors in the U.S. For these various initiatives, she received Michigan State University’s Extension Diversity Award in 2007.
+She has also developed training curricula and food safety programs, as well as educational resources targeting diverse audiences.
+One such resource is "A Food Safety Inspector's Guide to Ethnic Foods in Michigan: Mexican and Asian Foods" designed for food inspectors in the U.S. For these various initiatives, she received Michigan State University’s Extension Diversity Award in 2007.

 She continues to focus her food expertise in helping micro, small, and medium-scale food enterprises in the areas of food safety and protection, food processing, and total quality management/statistical process control.
-Dr. Occeña-Po is a strong advocate in the promotion of sustainable, value-added food chains in traditional, production-oriented agriculture in developing conditions.
+She is a strong advocate in the promotion of sustainable, value-added food chains in traditional, production-oriented agriculture in developing conditions.

 Research Fellowship, University of Missouri-Columbia, 1997-1998